We are currently accepting applications for many of our online programs. The application process can vary, depending on the program and location.

 - Follow the application process outlined for the specific program and location you want to pursue (see below).

-- To accept admission, return the reply card and tuition deposit ($100 for MS and M.Eng., $495 for D.Eng., and $495 for Ph.D. program students).
+- To accept admission, return the reply card and tuition deposit: $100 for MS and M.Eng., $495 for D.Eng., and $495 for Ph.D. program students (Please note starting June 1st 2021 the deposit for MS and M.Eng. will also be $495).
 The tuition deposit cannot be waived and is non-refundable.
 It will be applied to your first semester’s tuition.

 To expedite our review of your application for admission, order your official transcripts and prepare all other materials before submitting your application.
 Within 30 days of submitting the application, all supplemental application materials must be received by the admissions office.
 After that time, the file will be rejected as incomplete.

 How to Apply

 Click the links below for more instructions on how to apply for admission to your program of choice.
 If you have any questions, please contact us.

 Applications are currently being accepted for the following Master of Science (M.S.) and Master of Engineering (M.Eng.) degree programs.
 Click the corresponding link to learn more about the application process:

 - Master of Engineering in Cloud Computing Management